jimessica/boycott/README.md

-# History of Boycotting Impact on Stock Price
+# The Impact of Boycotting on Stock Prices in North America

 ## Overview